miserablesophomore/miserablesophomore/README.md

 - 👋 Hi, I’m chemical engineer of Seoul National University
-- 👀 I’m interested in building a website on my own.
+- 👀 I’m interested in Ethereum and its community.
 - 🌱 I’m currently learning python, functional programming, javascript, solidity...etc (everything that draws my attention)
-- 💞️ I’m going to build my own domain service on a Polygon L2 with Buildspace project. (app.buildspace.so)
 - Worked for AGL(Asia Golf Links) Web Development Intern (2020.10.5.~2020.12.31.) / Foundation of Data Science class (2021 summer)
 <!---
 miserablesophomore/miserablesophomore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.